AzumattDev/WardIsLove/README.md

 Another dedicated ward mod brought to you by the Author of BetterWards.
 Based around the idea that wards should be individually configurable.
 Managed with a simple GUI interface for admins.

-`This mod is NOT backwards compatible with BetterWards.` `This mod uses ServerSync, if installed on the server and the config is set to be forced, it will sync all configs to client`
+`This mod is NOT backwards compatible with BetterWards.`

+`This mod uses ServerSync, if installed on the server and the config is set to be forced, it will sync all configs to clients.`

+`This mod uses a FileWatcher.
+If the file on the server is changed, upon saving the file, the configurations are sent to all clients.`

 > ## Features
 ### Everything listed below is a feature in the mod.
 The config values dictate the `GLOBAL` defaults for these values.
 Admins can change the individual options via the GUI per ward.